hashicorp/terraform/website/docs/language/modules/develop/providers.html.md

 ```

 The subdirectory `./tunnel` must then declare the configuration aliases for the
-provider to pass configurations with these names in its `providers` argument:
+provider so the calling module can pass configurations with these names in its `providers` argument:

 ```hcl
 terraform {